energy-code/academic/content/post/WFH_C19.md

 - Keep the TV on in the background on a non-distracting channel. (cooking shows, history, etc. NOT your favorite show)
 - Try virtual co-working as a way to stay connected like you are in the office.
 Use Zoom or Skype to set up a video call.
 Most people leave the call open in the background and check in occasionally.
 - You can schedule virtual co-working in many ways.
-The easiest way is to[create a shared calendar](https://support.google.com/a/answer/1626902?hl=en) and add your availability.
+The easiest way is to [create a shared calendar](https://support.google.com/a/answer/1626902?hl=en) and add [your availability](https://support.google.com/calendar/answer/7638168).
 Place the zoom meeting information in the calendar details.
 If you want to co-work just join the meeting on the calendar!
 - If you want to find a convenient time for several specific people, [when2meet](https://www.when2meet.com/) is often useful.
 - If you can't schedule a co-working session when you want to, or prefer a random co-worker, try [Focusmate](https://www.focusmate.com/).